Skip to content

 Build Your Shot

-Re-open the editor with /cinematics.
-Your recorded entities now appear as replay puppets.
-Add keyframes on the timeline, position the camera at each, and choose an interpolation mode.
+Re-open the editor.
+Recorded entities appear as replay puppets.
+Add keyframes, position the camera, pick an interpolation mode.

 8